 Considering The Aspect Ratio:

 The aspect might not seem like a crucial consideration, but without proper aspect ratio options, you will limit your movie viewing experience.
-When you are getting a home theater model always choose one which offers varied options like 16:9, 16:10, 2.35:1, 2.4:1, etc. It is really important because diverse options allow you to explore the cinematic capability.
+When you are getting a home theatre model always choose one which offers varied options like 16:9, 16:10, 2.35:1, 2.4:1, etc. It is really important because diverse options allow you to explore cinematic capability.
 However, 4:3 and 16:9 aspect ratio is adequate for business projectors.

 Considering The Throw Ratio:

 Now, let’s talk about the throw ratio which plays a crucial role during the installation time as it decides how wide an image will be when you place the projector at a certain distance.
 Always calculate the area for installation and then consider the aspect ratio accordingly.
 Ultra-short throw and short throw ratio will be the most plausible option if you are planning to install it in a small room or office space.
-Otherwise throw ratio around 1.5:1 or 1.8:1 would be suffice if you don’t have any space constraint.
+Otherwise throw ratio around 1.5:1 or 1.8:1 would suffice if you don’t have any space constraint.

 Considering Tuning Facilities: